NajibHos/najibhos/README.md

 ## Featured Repositories

-Here are a few of my most notable repositories:
+Here are a few of my most notable projects:

-- [**Invoza**](https://github.com/NajibHos/Invoza) - Invoza is a modern web application for individuals to manage projects, invoices, and tasks all in one place.
-- [**MoneyFlow**](https://github.com/NajibHos/MoneyFlow) - MoneyFlow is a simple and intuitive income, expense, and savings tracker designed to help you manage your finances effortlessly.
+- [**ReadmeBit**](https://readmebit.com) - Create your GitHub README easily with widget based editing, markdown toolbar, local storage support, and instant GitHub style preview.

 Feel free to explore my repositories for more!